Ulysse-Delepoulle/nanocristals-ai/README.md

 # Nanocrystal Detection with YOLOv8

 Computer vision pipeline for detecting and classifying calcium carbonate nanocrystals in SEM (Scanning Electron Microscope) images.
-Developed at **Efrei's INNOLab** as part of a research project on sustainable construction materials.
+Developed as a collaboration between **[Efrei Paris](https://www.efrei.fr)** and **[INNOLab](https://innolab-swiss.eu/)** as part of a research project on sustainable construction materials.

 Nanocrystal morphology (cubic vs. pseudo-cubic vs. spherical) affects the mechanical properties of the resulting material.
 This pipeline automates classification to replace slow manual analysis.